alexdennis/evergreen-bible/PR-FAQ.md

 Our language experts, codify translations that use language models and statical analysis of common usage patterns in a specific locale to produce the final results.
 This means that the language stays relevant and fresh and new versions automatically get released regularly.

 A core feature is the option to return synthesized speech as well as text.
-An other feature is a search API that takes text, sound or even images as input.
+Another feature is a search API that takes text, sound or even images as input.

 Launching along side the API, is the Evergreen Bible art generator which comes with a visual search.
 Point your camera at a babbling brook or a mountain, and the search  finds matching verses that you  can use as overlay before you share to social media.